Seminole County Clerk of Courts

 A marriage cannot be officially recorded until the license is returned to the clerk.
 It should be returned within 10 days after the wedding.
 The party who performed the marriage or the couple is responsible for returning the completed license.

 Yes, the Office of the Clerk of the Circuit Court performs wedding ceremonies between 8:00am and 4:30pm, Monday through Friday.
 Branch offices perform wedding ceremonies between 8:15am to 5:00pm, Monday through Friday.
-The fee is $30.00 (payments must be made in cash).
+The fee is $30.00 (payments must be made in cash or by credit card).
 We do not take appointments.

 Checks are not accepted for payment of a marriage license fee.
 Cash only.